-The two main ways of doing this are to charter your own boat or to take a trip with one of the many boat trip companies based in most of Mallorca's main resorts.
+The two main ways of doing this are to charter your own boat or to take a trip with one of the many boat trip companies located all around the island.
 The latter is a popular option for being the most cost effective and easy to organise, as they usually offer scheduled departures so you just have to turn up.

 Note that most of the boat trips around Mallorca are seasonal, starting from April and finishing in October.

 The majority of boat trips are day journeys and often anchor for a while so people can soak up the stunning scenery Mallorca has to offer.
 There is also usually the opportunity to indulge in some swimming, snorkelling or kayaking on these excursions.
 Sunset cruises can be booked in the evenings, giving you the opportunity to enjoy the views with a glass of bubbly and sometimes even dinner.
 For thrill seekers, perhaps a speedboat ride will get the adrenaline flowing.

 Mallorca has a wide range of vessels available, including catamarans, motor boats and sailing yachts of different shapes, sizes and prices.
 Snorkelling, diving, fishing and specialist watersports boat trips are available all around the island, some even have glass bottoms so guests can discover the fish and sea vegetation below.
 You won’t have to travel far to find a suitable trip for your individual desires because you will find boat trips starting in many of the island's marinas, while a few beaches also have departure points.